Friday, September 18, 2020

 In universities and conferences and back rooms across the world,

-Ask the questions, do the science, challenge us.
+Ask the questions, do the math, challenge us.

 Don’t be nice, make us listen.